 Rye is all the rage, there’s no doubt about that.
-With rye whiskies winning top awards for the past few years, more and more companies seem to be coming out with rye whiskies to enter into the market.
+With rye whiskeys winning top awards for the past few years, more and more companies seem to be coming out with rye whiskeys to enter into the market.
 It shouldn’t really be a surprise, though, as Basil Hayden’s Bourbon already has a high rye mash bill and the spicy character that comes from rye is one of the key associations most people have when you mention Basil Hayden’s in conversation.

-Basil Hayden’s Rye whiskey is a four-year-old rye that’s been moved from its aging barrels into new charred quarter casks and left for seven more years.
+Basil Hayden’s Rye whiskey is four-year-old rye that’s been moved from its aging barrels into new charred quarter casks and left for seven more years.
 Some of this product is then blended with straight rye whiskey to achieve what will sit in the bottle before you.